cmp-202/ssh2shell/README.md

     //Optional: ssh2.connect config parameters
     //See https://github.com/mscdex/ssh2#client-methods
     //ssh2.connect parameters are only valid for the first host connection.
-    //Other host connections use the ssh command within the current host.
+    //Other host connections use the ssh command/s to connect not ssh2.
   },
-  //Optional: Array of host object for multiple host connections
+  //Optional: Array of host objects for multiple host connections
   hosts:              [host2, host3, host4, host5],

   //Optional: Characters used in prompt detection